Issues arise with State’s Covid support schemes for business

 Connectivity

-The same paper says the Government is considering whether to subsidise some key air routes such as flights to London to ensure continued connectivity.
+The Business Post says the Government is considering whether to subsidise some key air routes such as flights to London to ensure continued connectivity.
 It is looking at supporting such routes through a public service obligation (PSO) such as those in place for domestic flights to Donegal and Kerry.

 Tests